The New York Times’s once-torrid paywall growth continued to slow in the second quarter, adding 23,000 digital-only subscribers.

 Contrast the NYT’s digital-ad performance with The Guardian’s (and note that Boston Globe probably accounts for 15 percent to 20 percent of the NYT’s $210 million total).
 The latter increased its digital advertising by 29 percent in its latest fiscal year.
 It’s worth pointing out, however, that the Guardian brings in just $62 million a year in digital ads and classifieds despite having similar traffic.
 Its total digital revenue is $85 million a year, and it lost $47 million overall.

-It has to add new revenue sources, continue to move toward 1 million subcribers online, raise online-subscription prices 2 percent to 3 percent a year, and turn around its mature digital-ad business.
+The Times has to add new revenue sources, continue to move toward 1 million subcribers online, raise online-subscription prices 2 percent to 3 percent a year, and turn around its mature digital-ad business.

 All easier said than done, of course.
 But without the support provided by all that paywall revenue, the Times would be in deep, deep trouble.